itcarroll/itcarroll.github.io/README.md

 multiple projects.
 The `docker-compose.yaml` file defines three [services].

+1. `gh-pages` builds static websites using the same software versions used by [GitHub Pages] builds
 1. `conda` is a anaconda3 container that launches a Jupyter server on startup.
-1. `gh-pages` builds static websites using the same software versions used by [GitHub Pages] builds
 1. `jupyter` launches a Jupyter server with a custom suite of packages, defined by the `Dockerfile` in the `jupyter` folder, for data science projects
+1. `rstudio` launches a WIP RStudio Server

 Each service runs with the `$HOME` directory mounted to `/root` and the `$PWD` mounted to `/src`.
 I recommend setting the `COMPOSE_FILE`